Last Updated: Jul 25, 2019

-On Google Play, the reviews for this app have been overwhelmingly good, with the majority giving it four- or five-star reviews.
+On Google Play, the reviews for this app were overwhelmingly good, with the majority giving it four- or five-star reviews.
 The components have brought up a few alleged bugs.

 One review mentions that the app has presented some problems for the reviewer with that Headphones support, in fact.
 The user complained that the app had some issues adding artists.